ricklove/MemPuzzle/www/Notes/WorkHours.md

 ### 11:50-12:05

-- Resize ImageSource to prevent scaling
+- Resize ImageSource to reduce scaling

+### 12:20-12:45

+- Prevent blank text

 ---

 # TODO

 - TEST: BUG: Font is not being loaded on first puzzle sometimes
-- Size initial ImageSource better to prevent scaling of font image
+	- If needed, do a pixel based evaluation

+- Publish
+	- Google Play
+	- Amazon App Store

 # TODO Maybe

 - Provide sense of progress and accomplishment
 	- Trophy Pictures (With Progress Indication)
 - Delay resize a bit (instead of resizing live)
-- Allow click to place (if in correct location)
+- Allow click to place piece (if in correct location)
-- Create puzzle static canvas for everything but moving pieces
+- PERFORMANCE: Create puzzle static canvas for everything but moving pieces

 # IDEAS